MBAREK0/SPRING_PROJECT/README.md

 Stereotype annotations are used to mark classes as specific types of components, providing additional metadata to the Spring container.
 The most common stereotype annotations are:

--@Component: A generic stereotype annotation for any Spring-managed component.
+- @Component: A generic stereotype annotation for any Spring-managed component.
--@Service: A specialization of @Component for business logic components.
+- @Service: A specialization of @Component for business logic components.
--@Repository: A specialization of @Component for data access objects (DAOs).
+- @Repository: A specialization of @Component for data access objects (DAOs).
--@Controller: A specialization of @Component for web controllers.
+- @Controller: A specialization of @Component for web controllers.

 ### Spring Data JPA